beaunorgeot/GATK-Whole-Genome-Pipeline/README.md

 but unless they meet the quality threshold set by -stand_call_conf (30.0, in this case), they will be listed as failing the quality filter.
 My choices are 'generic'.
 For variant optimization see: http://gatkforums.broadinstitute.org/discussion/1268/how-should-i-interpret-vcf-files-produced-by-the-gatk
+* **Haplotype Caller**
+* --genotyping mode:This speciﬁes how we want the program to determine the alternate alleles to use for genotyping.
+In the default DISCOVERY mode, the program will choose the mostlikely alleles out of those it sees in the data
+* --stand emit conf: Emission confidence threshold.
+Sets the lower limit for the score (Phred-based) of any that should even be considered for the possibility of being a variant.
+* -stand call conf: Call confidence threshold.
+Sets the lower limit for any base that will actuall be called a variant.
+* **VQSR**
+* All 'an' flags specify which annotations the program should use to evaluate the likelihood of SNPs/INDELs being real.
+These annotations are included in the information generated foreach variant call by the caller.
+* -an DP : Total Depth of coverage
+* -an QD : Variant conﬁdence (from the QUAL ﬁeld)/unﬁltered depth of non-reference samples
+* -an FS : FisherStrand. value using Fisher’s Exact Test (Fisher, 1922) to detect strand bias(the variation being seen on only the forward or only the reverse strand) in thereads.
+More bias is indicative of false positive calls
+* -an MQRankSum : approximation from the Mann-Whitney Rank Sum Test (Mann andWhitney, 1947) for mapping qualities (reads with ref bases versus those with thealternate allele)
+* -an ReadPosRankSum : -approximation from the Mann-Whitney Rank Sum Test (Mann andWhitney,1947)for the distance from the end of the read for reads with the alternate allele.
+If the alternate allele is only seen near the ends of reads, this is indicative of error.
+* -minNumBad : Minimum number of bad variants.
+This is the minimum number of worst-scoring variants to use when building the model of bad variants.